 Developing a compelling Fulbright application takes time, energy, and commitment.
 You aren't working on a Fulbright application every day or even every week; but it is a long process as you build your research, project design, and portfolio, and, you wait for feedback, news from potential affiliations, and news from Fulbright.
+Once you start the application process the grant is a good year or so away!

-Check for exact dates and follow the RISD Fulbright Checklist & Deadlines, which is updated every April and found here: https://careercenter.risd.edu/fulbright
+Check for exact dates and follow the RISD Fulbright Checklist & Deadlines, which is updated every April for the new application cycle and found here: https://careercenter.risd.edu/fulbright